Handle-less/note-manager/Readme.md

     pip install PyQt6
     ```

-3. Go to the NoteApp directory and run the application:
+3. Go to the NoteManager directory and run the application:

     ```bash
     python main.py